fengzhuyi/fengzhuyi.github.io/db/sql_data_search.md

 SELECT name FROM student
 WHERE EXISTS (
     SELECT * FROM course
-    WHERE course.pid = student.id AND course.id = '1'
+    WHERE course.sid = student.id AND course.id = '1'
 );
 ```